rauljvr/applications/README.md

 The requirements are:

 1. Welcome new players to the network
-    * Add new players under their referrers.
+    * Add new players under their referral player.
     * Track who brought whom to the casino.
     * Maintain the referral chain integrity.
 2. Player leave the network
     * Handle what happens if a player leaves the network.
-3. Reassignment of the referrer
+3. Reassignment of the referral player
     * Transfer players among them.
     * Update referral chains without losing history.
 4. Network Tracking